-Certain Employees deal with information deemed classified pursuant to the Atomic Energy Act of 1954, as amended, Presidential Executive Orders, and/or other laws or regulations ("Classified Matter") in the course of their work.
-Classified Matter may display markings or combinations of markings including, Top Secret, Secret, Confidential (classification levels) and/or Restricted Data, Formerly Restricted Data, and National Security Information (categories of classified information), or other designations permitted or required by applicable regulations and procedures.
+Certain Employees with appropriate security clearances deal with information deemed classified pursuant to the Atomic Energy Act of 1954, as amended, Presidential Executive Orders, and/or other laws or regulations ("Classified Matter") in the course of their work.
+Classified Matter may display markings or combinations of markings including, (i) Top Secret, Secret, or Confidential (classification levels); (ii) Restricted Data, Formerly Restricted Data, and National Security Information (categories of classified information), or (iii) other designations permitted or required by applicable regulations and procedures.
 Employees and/or contractors are prohibited from disclosing Classified Matter to unauthorized persons.
 Unauthorized access to, or disclosure of, Classified Matter is prohibited by federal law.